 Flame and heater can be presenting separately or at the same time.
 The fireplace control functions can be access in two ways:

-- 1. Using the touch pad control panel, located on the upper right hand of the fireplace. - 2.
+1. Using the touch pad control panel,

+fireplace.2.
 Using the multi-function remote control functions (same as control panel).